yamanalab/why-darkpattern/README.md

 This research focused on the interpretable automatic detection of dark patterns, specifically on extracting the reasons why a user interface is determined to be a dark pattern.

-First, we constructed an automatic detection model for dark patterns using BERT, based on a dataset obtained from prior research for automatically detecting dark patterns on E-Commerce sites.
+First, we constructed an automatic detection model for dark patterns using BERT, based on a dataset obtained from prior research for dark patterns auto detection on E-Commerce sites.
 Next, we applied LIME and SHAP, which are Post-Hoc interpretation methods for machine learning models, to extract words that influence the determination of a dark pattern.

+For more information, please check our paper. <!-- TODO: URL -->

 ## Setup